About

 The artist is represented in these public institutions:

-• The Espoo Museum of Modern Art
+The Pushkin State Museum of Fine Art

-• The Theater Museum (Teatterimuseo) Helsinki
+The Theatre Museum (Teatterimuseo) Helsinki

 Title: